 - a handful of Piccadilly or cherry tomatoes, halved and deseeded

-- 1 full tbsp tomato paste ( I use double concentrate)
+- 1 tablespoon tomato paste, I use double concentrate

 - 2 thyme sprigs